zzhikai/tp/docs/DeveloperGuide.md

 2. The input keywords will be passed into `SearchCommandParser` and creates a `NameContainsKeywordsPredicate` if the keyword and prefix are not empty.

-3. The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial name matching of "David" in the LinkedOUT.
+3. The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial name matching of "David" in LinkedOUT.

 4. The user enters `search j/Software Engineer` command to search for applicants in LinkedOUT.